Hot Stamper Pressings on Decca and London Available Now

 This English Stereo Treasury pressing (on an odd looking Orange label, with handwritten stampers I have never seen before) has a SUPERB side two and side one is almost as good!
 The original release is London CS 6101 and I doubt most copies of it would sound this good.

 This is Classic Old School Decca sound, rich and smooth with an exceptionally wide and deep soundstage.
-All the instruments are clear and have good texture, which is what one rarely hears on the most early pressings, which tend to be thick and dark.
+All the instruments are clear and have good texture, which is what one rarely hears on most early pressings.
+They tend to be thick and dark.
 A little more top and this side two would have earned the full Three Pluses.

 Side one earned a grade of A+ to A++.
 It actually has more top end than side two but lacks that side’s richness and fullness (two qualities we prize highly here at Better Records.
 The Blueback copy we had in our shootout captured that sound beautifully).